-For each presentation, clear documentation of information relevant to that consultation including the following clinical details:
+For each presentation , clear documentation of information relevant to that consultation including the following clinical details:

-- a. date of the consultation

-- b. any change in consulting practitioner

-- c. name of the person providing information if not the patient, e.g. parent, guardian

-- d. reason for care/consultation - e. relevant subjective information including response to any treatment, including that provided by other practitioners - f. relevant objective information about the examination conducted and relevant clinical findings - g. the documentation of any offer of a chaperone to patients or when any such request is made by a patient - h. when there are changes to the informed consent given, i.e. withdrawn, extended, modified, along with notes on the parameters of the change - i. changes to a documented working diagnosis or therapeutic trial - j. changes to a documented management/care plan - k. procedures conducted, techniques used and advice/ instructions given - I. item prescribed, administered or supplied for the patient - m. any referrals, letters, correspondence, clinical records, reports, or any relevant communications regarding the patient - n. any unusual sequelae of treatment or changes in contra-indications or health alerts - o. any relevant diagnostic data, including accompanying reports - p. setting and context (e.g. after hours, home visit or at a sporting event) - q. details of anyone contributing to the chiropractic care and record.
+- b. any change in consulting practitioner - c. name of the person providing information if not the patient, e.g. parent, guardian - d. reason for care/consultation - e. relevant subjective information including response to any treatment, including that provided by other practitioners - f. relevant objective information about any examination or investigation conducted and relevant clinical findings - g. the documentation of any offer of a chaperone to patients or when any such request is made by a patient - h. details of any informed consent (see Code of Conduct or Chiropractors section 3.5) - i. when there are changes to any previous consent i.e. withdrawn, extended, modified, along with notes on the parameters of the change - j. changes to a documented working diagnosis or therapeutic trial - k. changes to a documented management/care plan - I. procedures conducted, techniques used and advice/instructions given - m. items prescribed, administered or supplied for the patient - n. any referrals, letters, correspondence, clinical records, reports, or any relevant communications regarding the patient - o. any unusual sequelae of treatment or changes in contra-indications or health alerts - p. any relevant diagnostic data, including accompanying reports - q. setting and context (e.g. after hours, home visit or at a sporting event) - r. details of anyone contributing to the chiropractic care and record.

-Date of issue: August 2012
+Date of issue: 22 March 2013